2/26/2025

 Jeremy Wagner

-Look, it would always be nice to have your stock valued higher and to appreciate.
-Obviously there's been headwinds over the last few years in terms of expense increases across the sector and cost of capital across the sector.
+Look, it would always be nice to have your stock valued higher and to appreciate, obviously, there's been headwinds over the last few years in terms of expense increases across the sector and cost of capital across the sector.
 I think if you look just on a relative valuation basis, on a price to FFO basis, I think we're roughly in line with most of our peers.
 We may be at a little bit of a discount on an EV to EBITDA basis.
 And I think a lot of that's probably due to the fact that we've refinanced a lot of our debt.
 We've reset the pricing on a lot of our debt.
-So all of our debt is sort of market priced, which is more expensive than people who have legacy fixed rate debt in at 4%.
-All of our debt's kind of in that six and a half to 7% range right now.
+So all of our debt is sort of market priced, you know, which is, more expensive than people who have legacy fixed rate debt in at 4%.
+All of our debt is kind of in that 6.5% to 7% range right now.
 So there's higher interest burden.
 So that's reflected in our FFO.
 It doesn't impact the EBITDA, which is probably why we're really right in line with peers on an FFO basis.
 And EBITDA is a little bit of a discount.
 But again, there's higher interest costs.
 Hopefully, over time, the EBITDA gap will shrink relative to any peer multiples as they kind of refinance their balance sheets as well.

 speaker